info-beamer/package-sdk/p2plib/README.md

 A single device within the group of devices running the same setup is automatically promoted to leader.
 All other devices become followers.
 The leader can broadcast short (recommended size ~1KB) messages to all follower devices.
-Similarly any device can send a message to the current leader devices.
+Similarly any device can send a message to the current leader device.
 The library can also be used if only a single device is active: All messages are then locally delivery within the same program.
 This allows you to use the same code regardless of the number of active devices.